LEGAL NOTICE & WEBSITE CHARTER

 - ethical rules of the legal profession and rules and recommendations issued in particular by the National Bar Council and:

-- for SARL AGIL’IT and SARL AGIL’IT, by the Paris Bar Association (National Internal Regulations of the legal profession, Internal Regulations of the Paris Bar etc.);
+- for AGIL’IT, AGIL’IT – AARPI and Marie HAAS, by the Paris Bar Association (National Internal Regulations of the legal profession, Internal Regulations of the Paris Bar etc.);

-- for SARL A2C Avocats, by the Lorient Bar Association.
+- for AGIL’IT BRETAGNE, by the Lorient Bar Association.

 2. Information about the host